isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-08-07-post-Money Laundering National Risk Assessment and National Asset Recovery Strategy.md

 ("<strong>ML NRA</strong>") and National Asset Recovery Strategy ("<strong>NARS</strong>")
 in June 2024.</p>
 <p>To support this effort, ACD has prepared the following key highlights
-from the ML NRA and the NARS for registered dealers to note and take action.</p>
+from the ML NRA and the NARS for regulated dealers to note and take action.</p>
 <p></p>
 <p><strong><u>ML NRA</u></strong>
 </p>